jsam/documents-service/docs/OCR_GPU_REQUIREMENT.md

 ## Error Handling

-If POINTS_USE_GPU=false (CPU mode), the worker will immediately fail with a clear error message:
+If DEEPSEEK_USE_GPU=false (CPU mode), the worker will immediately fail with a clear error message:

 ```
-RuntimeError: POINTS OCR requires GPU.
-Set POINTS_USE_GPU=true in production with CUDA support.
+RuntimeError: DeepSeek OCR requires GPU.
+Set DEEPSEEK_USE_GPU=true in production with CUDA support.
 ```

 This is intentional to prevent silent failures and make the GPU requirement explicit.